gambonny/cflo/README.md

 ## Structured Logging
 You can optionally enrich your logs with a structured meta object.

-If you provide either event or scope, you must provide both.
+If you provide either `event` or `scope`, you must provide both.
 This helps ensure logs are meaningful, searchable, and system-aware.

 Both `event` and `scope` must be lowercase dot-separated strings, like:
 ```ts